TCDD 5701 Class

 The TCDD (Turkish Republic Railways) 5701 Class is a class of 2-10-2 side tank steam locomotives for banking at Bilecik.
 They were the last new main line steam locomotives built for TCDD.
-Two were built by Henschel in 1951 and two by Jung in 1952 based on the German DRG BR 85.
-The first of the class, 5701 survives at the Çamlık Railway Museum.
+Two were built by Henschel in 1951 and two by Arnold Jung Lokomotivfabrik in 1952 based on the German DRG BR 85.
+The first member of the class, 5701, survives at the Çamlık Railway Museum.